 Haar features are composed of either two or three rectangles.
 Face candidates are scanned and searched for Haar features of the current stage.
+The weight and size of each feature and the features themselves are generated using a machine learning algorithm from AdaBoost [6][7].
 The weights are constants generated by the learning algorithm.
 There are a variety of forms of features as seen below in "Fig. 2".